 Our program is absolutely free of charge.
 The only requirement for children is that they have an open heart and want to attend.

 What do the children do during the sessions?

 A typical session will last from 90 minutes and may begin with a leader and child working on a farm chore, learning about basic horse care, horsemanship skills including riding and ground work, as well as fun games and a time of devotion.

 Where are you located?

 We are located at Creedmoor Road and I-540.
 Click here for more directions.

 Hope Reins is open for sessions by appointment.

 Can I visit Hope Reins?

 We would love to have you visit our facility.
-We are open for tours each Saturday at 9AM and 10AM.
+We are open for tours each Saturday at 10AM.
 Please feel free to call our office at (919) 345-4914 or by e-mail at [email protected] for more information and to let us know you are coming, but no need to call ahead- just show up!
 We are closed on several holiday weekends throughout the year; please see our home page for current information.

 How do I refer a child for a session?